 Parents/Caregivers/Teachers: Your child/student will complete the writing portion of the mat.
-Using the drawing/notes and the words recorded on the mat, have your child/student write at least one sentence for each part of the narrative: Somebody, Wanted, But, So, Then.
-Encourage your child/student to write at least three sentences.
+Using the notes and the words recorded on the mat, have your child/student write at least one sentence for each step of the sequence: First, Next, Then, and Last.
+Encourage your child/student to write at least four sentences-one for each of the labeled planning boxes.
 If the mat is printed, have your child/student use a pencil.
 If the mat is in a plastic sheet protector, have your child/student use a dry- or wet-erase marker with a thin point.
 Students: Now it's time to write!
 Use the lines on the mat to write about your idea.
-Look at your drawings or notes and the words on the mat.
-Then, include sentences for the parts of your story: Somebody, Wanted, But, So, Then.
-You should have at least three sentences.
+Look at your notes and the words on the mat.
+Then, write at least one sentence for each step of your sequence: First, Next, Then, and Last.
+You should have at least four sentences.
 Use a pencil if the mat is printed.
 Use a thin point dry- or wet-erase marker if the mat is in a sheet protector.
 Have fun!